Deepen Your Knowledge: specialization courses

 Practice

-14 Hours
+14 hours

-• Preparation of biga preferment at room temperature or refrigerated for classic pizza
+• Making room-temperature or refrigerated biga preferment for classic pizza

-• Handling and stretching the dough
+• Handling and spreading the dough

 • Final test